 - Inability to stand or sit upright for at least 30 minutes [see Dosage and Administration (2), Warnings and Precautions (5.2)]

 - Hypocalcemia [see Warnings and Precautions (5.3)]

 - Known hypersensitivity to any component of this product.
-Angioedema, generalized rash and bullous skin reactions, some severe, have been reported [see Adverse Reactions (6.2)]
+Angioedema, generalized rash, bullous skin reactions, Stevens-Johnson syndrome and toxic epidermal necrolysis, have been reported [see Adverse Reactions (6.2)]

 Warnings and Precautions

 Atelvia contains the same active ingredient found in Actonel®.
 A patient being treated with Actonel should not receive Atelvia.